 - In the Netherlands, amid the fireworks and firearms being shot into the sky as the New Year arrives, locals sometimes like to take their Christmas trees and drag them outside to start a bonfire with.
 The authorities don’t like it, but many continue to do it to “get rid of the old before ringing in the new”.

-- Americans like to drop things: Most people are familiar with the Times Square Ball Drop, but all around the US, small towns have come up with their own creative ideas of things to drop.
+- Americans like to drop things: Most people are familiar with the Times Square Ball Drop, but all around the United States, small towns have come up with their own creative ideas of things to drop.
 In Port Clinton, Ohio, the town likes to drop an 18ft walleye fish, made of fiberglass and named Wylie.
 Lebanon, PA is home to Weaver’s Bologna company, and since 1885, the town rings in the New Year by dropping a 12 ft long, 150 lb bologna.
 Easton, MD residents celebrate both New Year’s and their state’s famous blue crabs by dropping a papier-mâché crab at midnight; they also have one three hours earlier for the family, apparently because at 9PM EST it is midnight in the middle of the Atlantic Ocean, and Maryland is in the mid-Atlantic.

 - In Brazil‘s Ipanema beach region, pushing a boat off from shore with lit candles on board is a popular way to ring in the New Year.
 If currents carry the boat out to sea, the wishes come true, as long as you didn’t wish for the boat to return.